SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Introduction to SyntEO

-\begin{multicols}{2} The artificial data generator uses the synthetic scene extent to initiate boundaries of a virtual environment.
+The artificial data generator uses the synthetic scene extent to initiate boundaries of a virtual environment.
 By following the ontology, values are selected, which describe characteristics of entities to generate geometries of single scene elements and finally compose them to a two or three-dimensional discrete description of a synthetic scene.
 The single geometries in this composition are then filled with class-specific texture to simulate a sensor acquisition and derive task-specific annotations.
-Technically, the artificial data generator is a cluster of user-defined modules that can query databases to add existing template data to the scene composition or generate fully synthetic data, which we call procedural data.
+The artificial data generator can be imagined as a cluster of user-defined modules that can query databases to add existing template data to the scene composition or generate fully synthetic data, which we call procedural data.

 The last step is the export of the generated data to a training example like an image and annotation pair and a metadata file that describes the selected values of the ontology by the artificial data generator for each example.
-All generated training examples are summarised in a database and finally optimised as deep learning ready dataset.
+All generated training examples are summarised in a database and finally optimised as a deep learning ready data set.